-2019 SPRING TRIPS & PROGRAMS
+2019 FALL TRIPS & PROGRAMS

 Never miss a trip: current Conservancy members receive a printed trip card in the mail each season.

 All trips and programs are free and open to all (unless noted).
 Please leave pets at home; service dogs welcome.

 Date & time TBA via e-news and website!
 Lee Steppacher will lead us on this easy, slow-paced walk as we breathe in the crisp fall air and listen to the music of Mink Brook as it cascades among mossy boulders.
 A great introduction to mindfulness for beginners, and relaxing and rejuvenating for all levels.
 Meet: 11 Brook Rd at Mink Brook trailhead.

 Fri., Sept.
 27, 4-6pm—An annual family favorite with live music, crafts, games, swimming, cookout and more!
 Visit our table for fun nature-themed activities and pick up some trail maps.
 FallFest marks the end of the Hanover Trails Challenge; bring your completed booklet to enter a raffle with great prizes donated by local businesses.